leviwilson/marshall-starke.org/about.md

 Over the years, quality programs evolved.
 In June of 1994, Marshall-Starke and the Fulton County ARC, d.b.a., Manitou Center, merged to enhance and expand adult programs and services.
 In addition in 1995, Marshall-Starke purchased Real Products.
 This industry is housed in the Marshall-Starke workshop and manufactures wooded reels for the wire industry.
 While employing traditional workers, Real Products also provides job placement and work opportunities for individuals enrolled in Marshall-Starke programs.
 Marshall-Starke continued to grow with the addition of the Early Head Start program in 1998.
 The Early Head Start program provides services to pregnant women, infants/toddlers and families.

-Through all of our programs, our industrial market, and our continuing dedication to service, Marshall-Starke, Inc. strives to be a viable, marketable asset to the communities and individuals we serve.
+Through all of our programs and our continuing dedication to service, Marshall-Starke, Inc. strives to be a viable, marketable asset to the communities and individuals we serve.